forthfora/five-pebbles-bad-apple/README.md

 Replace the BadAppleMusic.wav file in the Sounds folder with your wav file, just make sure you rename it to BadAppleMusic.wav!

 Open the .sln file in VS, and build the .dll!
 Hopefully it should now be able to be installed and will play your video!

+If you need any help, or want me to convert a certain video for you, feel free to ask!